-For over a decade, I have seen a growing interest of high calibre universities such as MIT, Stanford, University of Chicago, and UCLA in merging art and science to promote creativity, critical thinking, and collaboration skills.
+For over a decade, there has been a growing interest of high calibre universities such as MIT, Stanford, University of Chicago, and UCLA in merging Art and Science to promote creativity, critical thinking, and collaboration skills.

-We are living in the Renaissance era of the arts-integrated education where STEM is becoming STEAM.
+We are living in the Renaissance era of Arts-integrated education where STEM is becoming STEAM.

 Being a quintessential characteristic of our species, artistic expression is a powerful driving force linked to cognition and a distinct product of the human experience.
-It seems instinctively natural to me that schools should explore art as a learning tool in science education.
+It seems instinctively natural to us that schools should explore Art as a learning tool in Science education.

-I would like to share my experiences with curriculum development.
-I believe my approach can be adapted and adjusted to all levels, from K-12 to graduate studies.
-I would love to interact with anyone interested in learning about and exploring STEAM.
-Tell me about your experiences with the arts and science as a student or professional.
-I am also interested in learning about the attempts to design policy for implementing STEAM, as well as your experiences in promoting the necessary dialogue between artists and scientists.
+Please join us!
+Tell us about your experiences with Arts and Science as a student or professional.
+We are also interested in learning about processes of designing policy for implementing STEAM, as well as your experiences in promoting the necessary dialogue between artists and scientists.

-Let’s start this journey into the uncharted where science and art meet and boldly go where no one has gone before.
+Be part of our journey into the uncharted territory where Science and Art intersect.
+Join us to boldly go where no one has gone before!

-I have a background in both Chemistry (B.S., M.S., Ph.D. in Inorganic Chemistry) and Education (high-school teaching certificate, M.Ed. in College Teaching).
-Before joining the Chemistry Department of CEGEP Vanier College in 2000, I taught in Brazilian high schools and universities for ten years.
-Since 2009, I have been involved with curriculum development with the aim of exploring the visual arts to enhance the learning of scientific concepts while promoting disciplinary integration.
-I won the 2018 Beamier Award for the Art & Science project at Vanier College.
+Jailson has a background in both Chemistry (B.S., M.S., Ph.D. in Inorganic Chemistry) and Education (high-school teaching certificate, M.Ed. in College Teaching).
+Before joining the Chemistry Department of CEGEP Vanier College in 2000, he taught in Brazilian high schools and universities for ten years.
+Since 2009, he has been involved with curriculum development with the aim of exploring the visual arts to enhance the learning of scientific concepts while promoting disciplinary integration.
+Jailson was the recipient of the 2018 Beaumier Award from the Chemical Institute of Canada.